Our Gallery of Smiles in Nashua, NH

 This patient was an 18-year-old that had a congenitally missing lateral incisor, meaning one of her upper front teeth never formed.

-Dr. Bobbitt placed a dental implant and temporary prototype crown on the same day in order to shape the gums.
-After three months, Dr. Bobbitt cemented her final custom-made crown to complete her beautiful new smile.
+We placed a dental implant and temporary prototype crown on the same day in order to shape the gums.
+After three months, our dentist cemented her final custom-made crown to complete her beautiful new smile.